 In general, the prices and the assortment in gift shops don’t differ much.
-However it is rather difficult to find original things that were made in Maldives.
+However, it is rather difficult to find original things that were made in the Maldives.
 But it is still possible.

 The majority of such shops are located along Chaandhanee magu street.
 A cafe where the USD exchange rate is 1:16,7 can also be found there.
 The exchange rate in gift shops is a bit lower.

 In fact, the most important thing in Maldives is to keep in touch.
-So if you have time till you transfer, make sure you buy a SIM card of a local mobile operator (Dhiragu or Ooredoo).
+So if you have time till your transfer, make sure you buy a SIM card from a local mobile operator (Dhiragu or Ooredoo).
 If you haven’t got time, at least activate SMS roaming.
-Give your telephone number to your guest house manager because they don’t always meet you at the airport or you maybe didn’t find him.
+Give your telephone number to your guesthouse manager because they don’t always meet you at the airport or you maybe didn’t find him.